 If you do your homework, you can find a quality mattress on this modest budget.
-Some features of a good bed are ones that keeps your spine properly aligned, contour your body, allow you to “sink-in” to a comfortable extent (but not too much), and provide a restful night of sleep.
+Some features of a good bed are ones that keep your spine properly aligned, contour your body, allow you to “sink-in” just the right amount, and provide a restful night of sleep.

 You will find your best deal on a mattress online.
-Brick and mortar mattress stores charge excessive markups because of high overhead costs, and the quality is no better than manufacturers that sell online.
-Shopping on the web means you must take advantage of information and reviews to help you decide.
-Most makers offer sleep trials to help ensure you find the best bed for you.
+Brick-and-mortar mattress stores charge excessive markups because of high overhead costs, and the quality is no better than manufacturers that sell online.
+Shopping on the web means you can take advantage of information and reviews to help you decide.
+Most mattress companies offer sleep trials to ensure you find the best bed for you.

-We’ve looked at lots of mattresses and found five top picks for the best mattress under $500.
+We’ve looked at lots of mattresses and found three top picks for the best mattress under $500.
 We considered the mattress materials, firmness, comfort, customer service, returns policy, and verified customer reviews.
-Browse this guide to see what to expect in a bed of this price range.
+Browse through this guide to learn about what to expect in a bed of this price range.

 Our Top Five Mattress Picks for Under $500